 IRC Section 162(m) limits the tax deductibility of compensation paid to our CEO and the three other most highly compensated named executive officers employed at the end of the year (other than our CFO) to \$1 million per year unless such amounts are determined to be performance-based compensation.
 The Committee has taken, and it intends to continue to take, reasonable steps necessary to maximize our ability to deduct for federal tax purposes compensation provided to senior executives while maintaining compensation programs that support attraction and retention of key executives.
 However, such steps may not always be practical or consistent with the Committee's compensation objectives.
 Given that the earnings limit for deductibility has remained fixed since 1993, and the value of some compensation elements cannot be determined until year-end, there are circumstances in which some executive compensation may not meet tax deductibility requirements.
-We can deduct all but \$386,384 of the compensation shown in the Summary Compensation Table for 2011, excluding the value of equity-based awards which are either subject to taxation in a later period or not subject to the deduction limitation rules prescribed under 162(m) as they are performance-based.
-Executive officers are required to defer receipt of any PCSUs that vest but would not be deductible under Code Section 162(m) until six months following separation of service, unless an earlier distribution is required to comply with provisions of IRS Section 409A.
+We can deduct all of the compensation shown in the Summary Compensation Table for 2013, excluding the value of equity-based awards which are either subject to taxation in a later period or not subject to the deduction limitation rules prescribed under 162(m) as they are performance-based.
+Executive officers are required to defer receipt of any PCSUs that vest but would not be deductible under Code Section 162(m) until six months following separation of service, unless an earlier distribution is required to comply with provisions of IRC Section 409A.

-Stock Ownership Guidelines and Anti-Hedging Policy
+Stock Ownership Guidelines

-To emphasize the importance of linking executive and shareholder interests, the Board of Directors adopted new stock ownership guidelines for executive officers.
-The new guidelines were effective as of January 1, 2011.
+To emphasize the importance of linking executive and shareholder interests, the Board of Directors adopted stock ownership guidelines for executive officers.
 The target level of ownership of common stock (or Common Stock Equivalents) was established as a multiple of each executive officer's annual base salary as outlined below:

-Chief Executive Officer6.0 times annual base salaryChief Operating Officer4.0 times annual base salaryExecutive Vice Presidents3.0 times annual base salarySenior Vice Presidents2.0 times annual base salaryOther Officers1.0 times annual base salary
+Chief Executive Officer 6.0 times annual base salary Chief Operating Officer 4.0 times annual base salary Executive Vice Presidents 3.0 times annual base salary Senior Vice Presidents 2.0 times annual base salary Other Officers 1.0 times annual base salary